Ancurio/mkxp/README.md

 mkxp doesn't come with a soundfont by default, so you will have to supply it yourself (set its path in the config).
 Playback has been tested and should work reasonably well with all RTP assets.

 You can use this public domain soundfont: [GMGSx.sf2](https://www.dropbox.com/s/qxdvoxxcexsvn43/GMGSx.sf2?dl=0)

+## macOS Controller Support

+Binding controller buttons on macOS is slightly different depending on which version you are running.
+Binding specific buttons requires different versions of the operating system:

++ **Thumbstick Button (L3/R3, LS/RS, L↓/R↓)**: macOS Mojave 10.14.1+
++ **Start/Select (Options/Share, Menu/Back, Plus/Minus)**: macOS Catalina 10.15+
++ **Home (Guide, PS)**: macOS Big Sur 11.0+

+Technically, while SDL itself might support these buttons, the keybinding menu had to be rewritten in Cocoa in a hurry, as switching away from native OpenGL broke the original keybinding menu.
+(ANGLE is used instead, to prevent crashing on Apple Silicon releases of macOS, and to help mkxp switch to Metal in the future)

 ## Fonts